tari-project/tari/RFC/src/RFC-0201_TariScript.md

 With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured.

-This is broadly in keeping with the Mimblewimble security guarantees that individual transactions are not necessarily verified during synchronisation.
+This is broadly in keeping with the Mimblewimble security guarantees that individual transactions are not necessarily verified during chain synchronisation.

 However, the guarantee that no additional coins are created or destroyed remains intact.

 Put another way, the blockchain relies on the network _at the time_ to enforce the Tari script spending rules.
 This means that the scheme may be susceptible to certain _horizon attacks_.

 Incidentally, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.